-If the Advisory Council or OMRI Management Team determines that resolving the standards question will require amendment of the OMRI Policy Manual or the relevant OMRI standards, or that guidance from the appropriate scheme owner requires such amendment, the Advisory Council or OMRI Management Team prepares a standards recommendation for the Board of Directors.
-The Board may accept the recommendation, or reject the recommendation and adopt a different resolution of the standards question.
-Procedures for amending the OMRI Policy Manual and the relevant standards are described in §5.
+If the OMRI Policy Development Team determines that resolving the standards question will require amendment of the OMRI Policy Manual or the relevant OMRI Standards Manual, a proposed revision is prepared for the Board of Directors or the Technical Committee.
+Procedures for amending the OMRI Policy Manual and the OMRI Standards Manuals are described in §5.

-OMRI strives to resolve policy and standards questions pertaining to pending new product applications within 275 days from the date that the Unresolved status is assigned by a Review Panel.
-The OMRI Board of Directors may determine that resolution of the issue requires amendment of the relevant OMRI standards or policies, and therefore must wait until the next scheduled revision of the relevant OMRI standards or policy manuals (see §5).
-Resolution may also be dependent on circumstances outside of OMRI's control (e.g., cases in which the relevant standards are unclear or incomplete, or in which a change to the relevant standards is pending).
+OMRI strives to resolve policy and standards questions within 275 days from the date that the Unresolved status is assigned by a Review Panel.
+However, resolution may be dependent on circumstances outside of OMRI's control (e.g., cases in which the relevant standards are unclear or incomplete, or in which a change to the relevant standards is pending).